prideout/prideout.github.com/_posts/2015-11-04-headless-rendering.md

 I recently had the idea of using the cloud for continuous integration of a graphics engine.
 This gave me an excuse to play with a GRID machine at Amazon.

 Please note that I am by no means a backend engineer, and that I'm a total caveman when it comes to AWS.
-This article is just a diary, in case my future self needs it, or any like-minded cavemen and cavewomen.
+This article is just a diary, in case my future self needs it.

-In my notes, anything in <span class="madlib">blue italics</span> is a placeholder and can be replaced with whatever string happens to be appropriate in your case.
+In my notes, anything in <span class="madlib">blue italics</span> is a placeholder and can be replaced with whatever string happens to be appropriate.

 <!--In the snippets below, sometimes the shell commands end in semicolons.
 This allows you to copy-and-paste a sequence of commands into a terminal.
 In the real world, you'd probably want to write bash scripts, or Python scripts that use the <b>boto</b> package.-->

-TBD: include a TOC here
+This post has three sections:

+- Configuring AWS and setting up security stuff
+- Creating an AMI for building OpenGL apps
+- Building and running my graphics project

 ---